dustinpfister/blog_posts/_posts/vuejs-canvas.md

 layout: post
 categories: vuejs
 id: 564
-updated: 2021-02-20 17:06:52
+updated: 2021-02-20 17:23:18
-version: 1.14
+version: 1.15
 ---

 For today maybe it would be a smart move to write a post on using [vuejs, and canvas elements](https://alligator.io/vuejs/vue-html5-canvas/).
 Oddly enough that is a rock I have not flipped over just yet as I continue to play around with vuejs as a way to go about making a client side javaScript project.

+When it comes to the canvas element alone I have made a collection of [canvas examples](/2020/03/23/canvas-example/) that I work on a little more now and then, and also expand with new examples on occasion.
+Canvas elements are great, they really are a part of fun and intertsing javaScript and they can be used to do just about everything when it comes to web based games, and animation like projects.
+With my canvas examples though I am not using any kind of framework each time I create a new example.
+So it is a nice break from doing everything from the ground up by making a few examples where I am using vuejs at least as a way to help keep things a little more structured.

-I really like vuejs a lot compared to other modern front end frameworks, and I sure like canvas a whole lot to, so lets get to some examples where we are combining two totally awesome things lime peanut butter and chocolate.
+In this post I will be starting out with just some very basic examples of vuejs, and using one or more canvas elements in the template.
+There are things like scaling, and getting the position of a mouse click that I think I should also cover while I am at it.
+I really like vuejs a lot compared to other modern front end frameworks, and I sure like canvas a whole lot to, so lets get to some examples where we are combining two totally awesome things like peanut butter and chocolate.

 <!-- more -->